WayneD/script.tv.show.next.aired/README.txt

-If the user chooses to include fewer than the full 15 upcoming days (including today) and/or to disable Yesterday, then the skin should be prepared to hide the days that aren't enabled (the *.Wday and *.Date values below will be unset for any disabled containers).
+If the user chooses to include fewer than the full 15 upcoming days (including today) and/or to disable Yesterday, then the skin should be prepared to hide the days that aren't enabled (the *.Weekday, *.Wday, and *.Date values below will be unset for any disabled containers).

 Various Window(home) vars that we provide (some are more useful in just one of the 2 xml files, but all are always set):

 Today's date:
     Window(home).Property(NextAired.TodayDate)